fabiospampinato/vscode-highlight/README.md

   "highlight.decorations": { "rangeBehavior": 3 }, // Default decorations from which all others inherit from
-  "highlight.regexFlags": "gi", // Default flags used when building the regexes "highlight.regexes": {}, // Object mapping regexes to options or an array of decorations to apply to the capturing groups "highlight.maxMatches": 250 // Maximum number of matches per regex to decorate }
+  "highlight.regexFlags": "gi", // Default flags used when building the regexes "highlight.regexes": {}, // Object mapping regexes to options or an array of decorations to apply to the capturing groups "highlight.maxMatches": 250 // Maximum number of matches to decorate per regex, in order not to crash the app with accidental cathastropic regexes
+}
 ```